● LIVE

 The Geopolitical Trigger

-The US-Iran conflict, now in its third week, has introduced a level of regional uncertainty not seen since the 2019 Gulf tanker crisis.
-Unlike previous flare-ups that sent investors into Treasuries and gold, this cycle has seen meaningful rotation into Bitcoin.
+The US Iran conflict, now in its third week, has introduced a level of regional uncertainty not seen since the 2019 Gulf tanker crisis.
+Unlike previous flare ups that sent investors into Treasuries and gold, this cycle has seen meaningful rotation into Bitcoin.
 Analysts at Coinbase Institutional cited three factors: faster settlement than gold, no counterparty exposure to any state actor, and growing institutional infrastructure that allows large buyers to enter quickly.

 Oil prices rose 4.2 percent to $94 per barrel on the same day, a dynamic that historically has pressured equities and pushed capital toward alternative stores of value.
 Bitcoin’s correlation with gold during this period has risen to 0.67, its highest in 18 months, according to data from Glassnode.

-On-Chain Signals
+Onchain Signals

 Exchange outflows accelerated sharply over the 48 hours preceding the April 6 rally.
-Roughly 18,400 BTC left centralized exchanges between April 4 and April 6, the largest two-day outflow since November 2024.
-Outflows of this scale typically indicate accumulation rather than trading activity, as holders move coins into self-custody.
+Roughly 18,400 BTC left centralized exchanges between April 4 and April 6, the largest two day outflow since November 2024.
+Outflows of this scale typically indicate accumulation rather than trading activity, as holders move coins into self custody.

-Long-term holder supply, defined as coins unmoved for 155 days or more, reached a new record of 14.2 million BTC.
+Long term holder supply, defined as coins unmoved for 155 days or more, reached a new record of 14.2 million BTC.
 That is roughly 67 percent of the circulating supply sitting idle, a signal that a significant portion of the market is not selling into the rally.

 Miner Economics Complicate the Picture

 While the price move is welcome, Bitcoin miners are still operating under pressure.
-Production costs averaged $88,000 per coin in mid-March 2026, meaning that even at $71,000, mining remains unprofitable for many operators.
+Production costs averaged $88,000 per coin in mid March 2026, meaning that even at $71,000, mining remains unprofitable for many operators.
 The 7.8 percent difficulty drop announced last week provided some relief, but the industry is not yet in the clear.
 If BTC sustains above $80,000, miner economics reverse sharply.
 That level remains the key threshold to watch.

 The TCB View

-The geopolitical safe-haven narrative for Bitcoin is real, but it has limits.
-Past rallies driven by external shocks have reversed once the triggering event either escalated or de-escalated, because neither outcome removes the macro pressure on risk assets.
-What matters is whether this rally attracts durable institutional buying or whether it is driven by short-term speculators covering positions.
-The on-chain data suggests the former, but the $80,000 miner profitability threshold will be the real test of conviction.
+The geopolitical safe haven narrative for Bitcoin is real, but it has limits.
+Past rallies driven by external shocks have reversed once the triggering event either escalated or de escalated, because neither outcome removes the macro pressure on risk assets.
+What matters is whether this rally attracts durable institutional buying or whether it is driven by short term speculators covering positions.
+The onchain data suggests the former, but the $80,000 miner profitability threshold will be the real test of conviction.

 FREE DAILY NEWSLETTER